 Experimenting with drugs also leads to other risky behaviors.
 One of those is lowered inhibitions, which can lead to saying “yes” to sex when you otherwise would not agree to sex or perhaps not with that particular partner.
 There is also an established connection between drug use and HIV/AIDS.
 Whether that risk is due to having sex while under the influence of alcohol or other drugs or by sharing needles, the connection between drug use and HIV/AIDS is real.

 Effects of Prescription Drugs

-Teens also have a higher risk for accidental overdose when experimenting with drugs, which is sometimes fatal.
+Teens also have a higher risk of accidental overdose when experimenting with drugs, which is sometimes fatal.
 This is true even in the event of an overdose of prescription drugs, whether the prescription belongs to the teen or it is a prescription drug prescribed for someone else.
-Prescription drugs also affect the brain in similar manner that drugs such as cocaine, club or street drugs have a harmful effect on the brain.
+Prescription drugs also affect the brain in a similar manner that drugs such as cocaine, club, or street drugs have a harmful effect on the brain.

 Getting help before experimenting with drugs leads to addiction will help you regain control over your life.

 Peer pressure is powerful and teens frequently give in to it and experiment with drugs.
 There are multiple risks to drug experimentation.
 You wanted to look cool and join in with your friends who touted the benefits of experimenting with drugs, whether it was one drug or multiple substances.
 Now you may need help and not know where to turn.

 Experimenting with drugs does not make you a bad person.
 Seeking help early on can prevent a dangerous path to drug addiction and other serious consequences.
 You should not feel like you are a failure or that everyone will know if you admit that experimenting with drugs is a problem for you or a loved one.
 Reaching out for help can lead you back on the right path.